Spring Garden Revival

 Contact Milton's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Milton.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, as required by the Massachusetts Department of Environmental Protection.
+Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags—no plastic bags—in accordance with Massachusetts Department of Environmental Protection guidelines.
 The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Dispose of grub-infested turf, thatch, and soil plugs from aeration according to municipal guidelines.
+Grub-infested turf, thatch, and soil plugs from aeration must be separated and disposed of per municipal procedures.
 Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
 Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited, as it violates MS4 stormwater regulations.
-Milton Department of Public Works
+Disposal in streets, gutters, or storm drains is strictly prohibited as an MS4 violation.

 525 Canton Avenue, Milton, MA 02186